TRACE: Capability-Targeted Agentic Training: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have been increasingly deployed in agentic environments, such as customer-service workflows~\citep{yao2024taubenchbenchmarktoolagentuserinteraction} and coding platforms~\citep{jimenez2024swebenchlanguagemodelsresolve, xu2025theagentcompanybenchmarkingllmagents}, that require them to exercise multiple capabilities across different task instances.
+Large Language Models (LLMs) are increasingly deployed in agentic environments, such as customer-service workflows~\citep{yao2024taubenchbenchmarktoolagentuserinteraction} and coding platforms~\citep{jimenez2024swebenchlanguagemodelsresolve, xu2025theagentcompanybenchmarkingllmagents}, where they must complete multi-step tasks through tool use, reasoning, and interaction with an environment.
+When models fail in these settings, their failures are often not isolated to a single task instance.
+Instead, they frequently reflect missing core capabilities that are required across many different tasks.
 We define a \emph{capability} as performing one or more actions in a trajectory that are necessary for successfully solving some subset of task instances in the target environment.
 For example, in a customer-service environment, retrieving the correct customer record is a capability necessary for tasks such as canceling a flight, changing a seat, or verifying a reservation.

-A natural approach to improving an LLM in a target agentic environment is to train it directly via Reinforcement Learning (RL) or Supervised Fine-Tuning (SFT).
-However, the training signal does not reveal which underlying capabilities the agent lacks.
-The supervision available, whether final outcomes, intermediate rewards, or demonstration traces, assigns credit to task-specific action sequences rather than to the shared capability whose absence was attributed to failure across tasks.
-As a result, the model must learn lacking capabilities implicitly, making learning sparse and sample-inefficient.
+A natural approach to improving an LLM in a target agentic environment is to finetune it directly on that environment using Reinforcement Learning (RL) or Supervised Fine-Tuning (SFT).
+However, direct training on the target environment often provides supervision only at the level of task outcomes or task-specific trajectories.
+This training signal does not explicitly reveal which underlying capabilities the agent lacks.
+As a result, the model must implicitly infer shared capabilities from sparse and heterogeneous task-level feedback, making learning sample-inefficient and limiting generalization across task instances.